syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Loading-and-saving-RTF-content.md

 ### Loading the RTF content into the Rich Text Editor.

-The RTF content must be converted to HTML using the Essential DocIO and then, converted HTML need to be loaded into the Rich Text Editor.
+The RTF content must be converted to HTML using the Essential&reg; DocIO and then, converted HTML need to be loaded into the Rich Text Editor.
 The following code example shows how to load the RTF content into a Rich Text Editor control.

 {% tabs %}